RoRoJ/n8n-docs/docs/integrations/builtin/trigger-nodes/index.md

 Popular triggers include:

-- **Application events**, like a page being added to Notion or a message sent in Telegram
+- **Application events**, like a page being added to Notion or a message sent in Telegram.
 - **Webhook calls**, like an HTTP request being received on an exposed URL.
 - **Scheduled triggers**, where you set the trigger to fire every day, hour, or other time interval.

-The trigger node passes data from the detected event into the workflow to be used by downstream nodes.
+The trigger node monitors for the specified event, and begins execution of the workflow when it occurs.
+The node passes data from the detected event into the workflow, to be used by downstream nodes.

 You are prompted to add a trigger node as soon as you create a new workflow.
 A production workflow needs at least one trigger node to determine when the workflow should run.